nhivp/msp430-gcc/docs/_posts/2018-07-19-compilation-process.md

 author: "Nhi Pham"
 ---

+> The compiler is responsible for allocating memory for definitions (static and automatic) and generating opcodes from program statements.
+A relocatable object file (.o) is produced.
+The assembler also produces .o files from assembly-language source.

 Understanding the compilation process is helpful for us to analyze and detect the problem with ease in compilation process.

 The compilation process is the important things for a beginner in microcontroller programming.
 Some people don't understand it with clarify, that results in they can't fix a problem from the compiling time.